College Writing Myths and the Truth Behind Them

-Before you write your first college essay, you will learn a lot of rules and acceptable practices that will stick with you throughout your academic experience.
+Before you write your first college essay, you will learn English tenses with lot of rules and acceptable practices that will stick with you throughout your academic experience.
 Some of these do’s and don’ts vary from one institution to the other, but most are universal.

 The reality is that some of these ideas and practices are myths.
 They will never be followed by any writing services like Bidforwriting.com or an average student.
 Seven of the most popular college writing myths are debunked below.

 The Five-Paragraph Essay Format Is a Perfect Template for All Essays